Getting Started Guide

 }

-Step 5: Defining an Entity Loader
+Step 2: Define an Entity Loader

 Defining an Entity Loader allows Socialize’s UI objects to link back to your application’s objects.
 The entity loader block is called from certain builtin Socialize UI Controls (e.g. Comment Details) when they need to show information about an entity.
 It is also used when directing users back into your app.